charmoniumQ/PROBE/docs/benchmark_suite/README.md

 abstract: >
   Computational provenance has many important applications, especially to reproducibility.
   System-level provenance collectors can track provenance data without requiring the user to change anything about their application.
-  However, system-level provenance collectors are not commonly used in computational science.
+  However, system-level provenance collectors have performance overheads, and, worse still, different works use different and incomparable benchmarks to assess their performance overhead.
-  This work aims to bring research in provenance collection closer to practice by evaluating prior work on a common benchmark subset and identifying gaps in prior work.
+  This work identifies user-space system-level provenance collectors in prior work, collates the benchmarks, and evaluates each collector on each benchmark.
-  This subset can be used as goalposts for future work on system-level provenance collectors.
+  We use benchmark minimization to select a minimal subset of benchmarks, which can be used as goalposts for future work on system-level provenance collectors.
 ---

 # Introduction

-Within the computational science and engineering (CSE) community, there is a consensus that greater reproducibility is a pathway towards increased productivity and more impactful science [@nasem2019report].
+[_Text removed_]{style=red}
 In the past decade, this has inspired a diverse range of research and development efforts meant to give us greater control over our software, including containers and virtual machines to capture environments [@boettiger2015introduction; @nust2020ten; @jansen2020curious; @satyanarayanan2023towards], package managers for fine-grained management of dependencies [@gamblin2015spack; @kowalewski2022sustainable], interactive notebooks and workflows [@beg2021using; @di2017nextflow; @koster2012snakemake], and online platforms for archiving and sharing computational experiments [@goecks2010galaxy; @stodden2012runmycode; @stodden2015researchcompendia; @chard2019implementing].
-In this work, we focus on **computational provenance** as another complementary strategy for managing reproducibility across the research software lifecycle.
+In this work, we focus on **computational provenance** as a complementary strategy for managing reproducibility across the research software lifecycle.
 Computational provenance is the history of a computational task, describing the artifacts and processes that led to or influenced the result [@freireProvenanceComputationalTasks2008]; the term encompasses a spectrum of tools and techniques ranging from simple logging to complex graphs decorated with sufficient detail to replay a computational experiment.

 Provenance data can provide crucial information about the hardware and software environments in which a code is executed.